BDC Hamburger Icon

 Cellular internet

-Cellular can be an attractive and convenient option for retail-focused businesses whose internet needs are limited to customer transactions through POS systems.
-Wireless internet performance through a cell phone may vary depending on your service provider and device, with speeds typically available at 4G and 5G levels.
-You may also hear cellular internet referred to as LTE internet.
+Cellular internet is a convenient option for retail businesses that use the internet primarily for customer transactions through point-of-sale (POS) systems.
+Wireless internet performance via a cell phone may vary depending on your service provider and device, with speeds typically available at 4G and 5G levels.
+Cellular internet is also referred to as LTE internet.

-The term “4G” refers to the fourth generation of cellular networks, which can reach speeds of 100 Mbps.
+The term “4G” refers to the fourth generation of cellular networks, which can deliver speeds of up to 100 Mbps.
 However, the typical speed is closer to 20 Mbps.
-The term “5G” refers to the fifth generation of cellular networks, which can reach speeds of more than 1 Gbps, but the typical speed is closer to 70 Mbps through most major cell phone service providers.
+The term “5G” refers to the fifth generation of cellular networks, which can exceed 1 Gbps.
+However, typical 5G-specific download speeds range from 142 to 226 Mbps, depending on the provider.

-Square, Lightspeed and Clover are some of the best mobile POS systems and service solutions that work perfectly with cellular internet service for small retail businesses.
+Square, Lightspeed and Clover are some of the best mobile POS systems for small retail businesses.
+They integrate seamlessly with cellular internet service.

 Cellular internet speed